Greece denies report it may opt out of receiving more bailout money

 "We are looking for a good solution, we are not looking for the perfect solution.
 I am confident we can get a good solution," he said.

-(Reporting by Renee Maltezou; Writing by Michele Kambas; Editing by Alison Williams)
+(Reporting By Renee Maltezou; Writing by Michele Kambas; Editing by Hugh Lawson)